 Instructions

 - Mix the filling.
-Chop the caramelized onions, sundried tomatoes and olives, then add to a small bowl.
+Chop the caramelized onions, sundried tomatoes, and olives, then add to a small bowl.
 Crumble in the feta, and add most of the thyme leaves.
 Mix well to combine.

-- Assemble and serve.
-Spoon the filling into your crispy salami cups – I find the easiest way to do this is picking up a cup, and spooning on a heaped tablespoon of the filling, over the bowl with the filling in.
+- Assemble the cups.
+Spoon the filling into your crispy salami cups – I find the easiest way to do this is to pick up a cup, and spoon in a heaped tablespoon of the filling, over the bowl with the filling in.
 This way, if some of the filling falls out, it will fall back into the bowl and not make a mess.
-Transfer the bites to a serving platter, then drizzle with the honey and scatter over the remaining thyme.

 Notes

 PREP AHEAD: You can make both the salami cups and the filling ahead of time.
 They’ll keep well in the fridge for 5 days.
 Then all you need to do is fill them and serve when you’re ready.
+Make sure to let the salami cups cool completely on a wire rack before storing.
+The salami cups will soften a little over time, but you can easily crisp them back up in the air fryer or the oven for a few minutes (at 350°F or 180°C).

 INGREDIENT NOTES: Play around with the filling – swap feta for goat’s cheese or cream cheese, use jarred artichokes or red peppers instead of olives if you’re not a fan, or use a jam, relish or chutney instead of caramelized onions (you just want something a little sweet to cut through the saltiness – I love this fig and tamarind chutney).